chrira/ms-techlab/08-pipelines.md

     }
 ```

 ### Step 5: Templates

+Now that Dev stage is ready and  OpenShift objects from Dev stage need to be exported and imported into the next stages.

 Command below creates a template with objects of type DeploymentConfig, Service and Route.
 ```